Hark

 Oaklake

-The quiet, humble town of Oaklake was once a Colloran settlement built to catalog the discoveries made in the nearby regions, primarily from the ruins of Aberdeen.
-Constructed in the high, rocky forests north of Fordum's Rift, it serves as a "final rest" before the long journey up the mountain to ruins.
+The quiet, humble town of Oaklake was once a Colloran settlement built to catalog the discoveries made in the nearby ruins of Aberdeen.
+Constructed in the high, rocky forests north of Fordum's Rift, Oaklake serves as a final rest before the long journey up the mountain to the ruins.
+With only 16 buildings and even fewer residents, it is the perfect place to vanish from the eyes of Crudilex, something the townspeople are well aware of.

 Fordum's Rift

-Long ago, the legendary human hero, Fordum the Barbarian, stood as humanity’s protector and achieved countless mythic and unparalleled feats.The most well known is the tale of Fordum’s Rift.
+Long ago, the legendary human hero, Fordum the Barbarian, stood as humanity’s protector and achieved countless mythic feats.The most well known is the tale of Fordum’s Rift.
 With a single mighty swing of his axe, he cleaved Crudilex in half, creating a vast canyon and sending humanity's enemies hurtling onto a distant island.
 The canyon, now known as Fordum's Rift, marks the spot where his axe is said to have struck the earth with untold force.

 Crosshaven